Esri/calcite-design-system/conventions/README.md

 To add RTL support to your components you should use the internal `getElementDir` helper to apply the `CSS_UTILITY.rtl` class to your component.

-If the node is in shadow DOM, you may add a `dir` attribute to it.
-However, if **DO NOT** add the `dir` attribute to a the HOST or a light DOM node.
+If the node is in shadow DOM, you may add a `dir` attribute to it instead.
+However, if **DO NOT** add the `dir` attribute to the HOST or a light DOM node.

 ```tsx
 import { Component, Host, Element, h} from "@stencil/core";